WhiteHouse/api-standards/README.md

 | /dogs       | Create new dogs | List dogs | Bulk update | Delete all dogs |
 | /dogs/1234  | Error           | Show Bo   | If exists, update Bo; If not, error | Delete Bo |

-@todo Example from Web API Design
+(Example from Web API Design, by Brian Mulloy, Apigee.)

 ## Responses